-I feel privileged that in my first medical negligence case, I recovered a large award (£1M) for a 19-year-old (delightful) young man, who has suffered from the condition of cerebral palsy since suffering brain injury during his birth.
+I feel privileged that in my first medical negligence case, I recovered a large 7-figure compensation sum for a delightful 19-year-old young man, who has suffered from the condition of cerebral palsy since suffering brain injury during his birth.
 I take no pleasure in holding the NHS to account when medical care is not reasonable; there are clearly far more patients that leave hospital happy with their care, than those who are unhappy.

 However, for unhappy patients, I take my role in helping them very seriously.
 If they feel they have been let down by one profession, then I wish them to be happy with the legal profession.
 I prefer you to feel relaxed with my team acting for you.
 Seeing a solicitor can make some clients feel nervous and that’s a shame.
-If you see me, I won’t be in a suit; I will be casual smart and asking you to put the kettle on or making sure you are comfortable at our offices!
+If you see me, I won’t be in a suit; I will casual smart and asking you to put the kettle on or making sure you are comfortable at our offices!

 I am happy to see clients at our offices, but I do like to see clients in the comfort of their own home.
 A lot of clients are poorly and would find it difficult to travel to our office anyway.
 My clients are people, not a file number.

 In my spare time, I enjoy spending time with my kids, but also springboard and platform diving.
 I reached competition level in October 2015.
 The diving is a psychological, as well as physical challenge, away from the challenges of litigation, but I am no Tom Daley!
-I am hoping to get back to the boards but I am hampered at the moment with a long recovery from ankle arthroscopy with microfracture in June 2020.
+I am hoping to get back to the boards, but I am hampered at the moment with a long recovery from ankle arthroscopy with microfracture in June 2020.
 At least I can recover during Covid lockdown and this experience has given me a first-hand insight into my clients’ lives, suffering with daily mobility issues!